-This 8-part series about investing in stocks ends with a fun pseudo-historic recap.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
+It ends with a fun pseudo-historic recap.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

-Summary of video: Lessons From Stock Market History Pt.8: sensible investing
+Summary of video: Lessons From Stock Market History Part 8: sensible investing

 SensibleInvesting.tv is an independent voice that makes important educational videos about passive investing—the best I’ve seen.
 This series features some of the biggest names and brightest minds in the investment world.
 It is presented and produced by Robin Powell and his team at SensibleInvesting.tv, and published on YouTube.
 It is a great honor to include it in our collection of video tutorials about “Investing in Stocks”.